can I feed my angelfish vegetables?

 To feed zucchini to your angelfish, cut it into thin slices and blanch it to make it soft.
 Zucchini is likely to float to the surface, but you can hold it in place with vegetable clips.

 Similar to cucumber, you’ll need to remove the seeds.
-Your angelfish won’t eat them, so they’ll only decompose while inside the tank, tainting the water conditions.
+Your angelfish won’t eat them, so they’ll only decompose inside the tank, tainting the water conditions.

-Like lettuce, if you can get your angelfish to eat zucchini, you might be able to move onto other vegetables afterward.
+Like lettuce, if you can get your angelfish to eat zucchini, you might be able to move on to other vegetables afterward.

 My Angelfish Won’t Eat Vegetables